easyuc/EasyUC/README.md

 UC Domain Specific Language
 --------------------------------------------------------------------

-We have designed and implemented a prototype parser and typechecker for a [domain specific language (DSL)](../master/uc-dsl) for expressing functionalities (protocols and ideal functionalities) and simulators.
+We have designed and implemented a parser, typechecker and interpreter for a [domain specific language (DSL)](../master/uc-dsl) for expressing functionalities (protocols and ideal functionalities) and simulators.
 The DSL will allow crypto theorists to easily write and understand functionalities and simulators.
-The DSL design was driven by the expression of functionalities and simulators in our EasyCrypt architecture for UC.
+Its design was driven by the expression of functionalities and simulators in our EasyCrypt architecture for UC.
 But it allows expression at a much higher level, avoiding all the message-routing boilerplate.
-DSL type-checking will catch errors like badly formed messages (e.g., ones with bad source addresses) or simulators that interfere with communication between environment and adversary.
-When DSL code is translated into EasyCrypt's procedural programming language, message-routing boilerplate will be automatically generated.
+DSL type-checking prevents errors like badly formed messages (e.g., ones with bad source addresses), simulators that interfere with communication between environment and adversary, or violations of the coroutine model (trying to send two message in sequence, without control having first returned).
+We are working toward a translator from the DSL into EasyCrypt, where the sequence of games security proofs will still be mechanized.